CHURCHILL-DE GAULLE RIFT ON EVE OF D-DAY

 London, England June 2, 1944

 In June 1943 in Algeria, North Africa, the Free French founded the Comité Français de Libération Nationale (CFNL).
 Much political maneuvering was needed to merge the Free French, whose nucleus consisted of Frenchmen who had escaped German capture at Dunkirk, the Channel port in Northwestern France (May 26 to June 4, 1940), with politicians and armed forces from the French territories freed by the Allies.
 Rival leaders Gen. Charles de Gaulle and Gen. Henri Giraud agreed to share the presidency of the CFNL.
+(In the case of CFNL co-president Giraud, the general escaped his German captors while a POW in Koenigstein castle near Dresden in Thueringen, Eastern Germany in April 1942.)

 Days before the Normandy landings, the CFNL announced that it was to be known as the Gouvernement Provisoire de la République Française, with de Gaulle as its head.
 President Franklin D. Roosevelt, who thought de Gaulle had an oversized ego and saw him as a potential dictator once he was back on French soil, insisted that the Allies were not liberating France to put de Gaulle in power.
 “I am unable at this time,” he wrote British Prime Minister Winston Churchill, “to recognize any Government of France until the French people have an opportunity for a free choice of Government.”
 The year before, he and Churchill had privately mused about creating a temporary military government for France under a British or American general and continued to do so into the summer of 1944.
 (The military model would be used in 1945 in Germany.)

-Churchill’s relationship with de Gaulle was only slightly warmer than FDR’s.
-(Roosevelt’s successor in office, Harry S. Truman, called de Gaulle an “SOB” for the way he had treated the president.)
-Anyway, on this date, June 2, 1944, the British prime minister sent two passenger aircraft and a personal emissary to Algiers to fly de Gaulle back to Britain.
-Churchill played on de Gaulle’s ego by having an RAF band play the “Marseillaise” as the general descended the plane’s steps.
-Churchill’s intention was to hand de Gaulle a script to read over the radio on DDay (le Jour J in French), but the general declined because it made no mention of his being the legitimate interim ruler of France and it instructed French people to obey Allied military authorities pending elections.
-Rejecting the role of stooge, de Gaulle exchanged hurtful words with Churchill.
+Churchill’s intentions were as follows: Let de Gaulle in on the seismic events that would take place hours from now on France’s Normandy coast, secure de Gaulle’s consent for 120 Free French liaison officers to accompany Allied troops onto French beaches, read Supreme Allied Commander Dwight D. Eisenhower’s pending radio address and printed flyers, and hand de Gaulle a script to read on the Francophone service of the BBC on D-Day (le Jour J in French).
+De Gaulle fumed, demanding Eisenhower rewrite his address because it made no mention of de Gaulle being the legitimate interim ruler of France and it instructed French people to obey Allied military authorities pending national elections.
+(De Gaulle did agree to 20 French liaison officers, down from 120, to land on D‑Day in France.)
+Rejecting the role of “stooge,” de Gaulle exchanged hurtful words with Churchill.
 Only on August 1, 1944, did the Allies permit the Free French 2nd Armored Division under Gen. Philippe Leclerc to set foot on French soil in liberated Normandy.
 Fifteen days later the French First Army (then called French Army B) under Gen. Jean de Lattre de Tassigny participated in the Allied invasion of Southern France (Operation Dragoon).

 In the meantime de Gaulle made a whirlwind visit to the city of Bayeux in Normandy, proclaiming Bayeux to be the capital of Free France and leaving his aide-de-camp to head the civil administration.
-It was only in October, after most of France had been liberated from the German occupiers, that Churchill and Roosevelt recognized de Gaulle’s “government” as the provisional government of France.
-Even in the absence of a free and fair national election that included the participation of a broad spectrum of French political thinking, the two English-speaking Allies could not ignore the obvious stature and genuine popularity de Gaulle enjoyed among the majority of French people.
+It was only in October 1944, after most of France had been liberated from the German occupiers, that Churchill and Roosevelt recognized de Gaulle’s “government” as the provisional government of France.
+Even in the absence of a free and fair national election that included the participation of a broad spectrum of French political thinking, the two English-speaking statesmen could not ignore the obvious stature and genuine popularity de Gaulle enjoyed among the majority of French people.
 The wily Frenchman had indeed outsmarted les Anglo-Saxons.

 Free French Return to France, August 1944